RUAN0007/rCore-Tutorial-Book-v3/source/chapter2/4trap-handling.rst

     :widths: 30 100

     * - CSR name
-      - The function of this CSR related to Trap
+      - The Trap-relevant function of this CSR
     * - sstatus
       - Fields such as ``SPP`` give information such as which privilege level (S/U) the CPU is in before the Trap occurs
     * - sepc